List of international presidential trips made by William Ruto

 Secretary of State Antony J. Blinken meets with Ruto, on the margins of the US–Africa Leaders Summit 2022.

-William Ruto became President of Kenya on 13 September 2022 following the 2022 Kenyan general election.
-While, William Ruto travelled extensively for official business as Deputy President of Kenya, the following is a list of international presidential trips made by William Ruto since assuming office.
+William Ruto became President of Kenya on 13 September 2022 following his victory in the 2022 Kenyan general election.
+While William Ruto travelled extensively for official business as Deputy President of Kenya, the following only includes a list of international presidential trips made by William Ruto since assuming office as President of Kenya.